Julian Assange: Early publications

 WikiLeaks' international profile increased in 2008 when a Swiss bank, Bank Julius Baer, tried via a Californian court injunction to prevent the site's publication of bank records.
 Assange commented that financial institutions ordinarily "operate outside the rule of law", and he received extensive legal support from free-speech and civil rights groups.
 Bank Julius Baer's attempt to prevent the publication via injunction backfired.
 As a result of the Streisand effect, the publicity drew global attention to WikiLeaks and the bank documents.

 By 2009 WikiLeaks had succeeded in Assange's intentions to expose the powerful, publish material beyond the control of states, and attract media support for its advocacy of freedom of speech, though not as much as he hoped; his goal of crowd-sourcing analysis of the documents was unsuccessful and few of the leaks attracted mainstream media attention.

 In July 2009 Assange released through Wikileaks the full report of a commission of inquiry, set up by the British Foreign and Commonwealth Office, into corruption in the Turks and Caicos Islands.
 The report had been due for publication earlier in the year but an injunction obtained by some of those named had prevented its publication.
 According to Assange, the Commission released a redacted report and then removed it.
 WikiLeaks obtained and restored the full text.
 The report found that foreign property developers had given millions of US dollars in payments and secret loans to senior politicians in the islands, including the TCI's former premier, Michael Misick.

+In September 2009 Assange published the Minton Report, a scientific report about the 2006 Ivory Coast toxic waste dump.
+Thirtythousand claimants were suing the oil firm Trafigura in London, in one of the largest class-action suits brought before a British court, after the firm had illegally exported toxic waste and then had it dumped in Abidjan in Ivory Coast.
+When the Guardian newspaper had asked the company about the report, it responded by having its law firm CarterRuck obtain a super-injunction (in RJW v Guardian News and Media Ltd) to prevent discussion by the media of either the contents of the report or the existence of the injunction.
+After publication on WikiLeaks of the document itself, Assange published two editorials about the situation: